-VA Loan Eligibility: How Long Do I Have to Serve?Not just anybody can get a VA loan.
-Eligible service members, veteran, spouses and select others can purchase a home through the VA home loan program.
+Not just anybody can get a VA loan.
+Eligible service members, veterans, spouses and select others can purchase a home through the VA home loan program.

-For borrowers who've lost proof of service, don't be alarmed.
+For borrowers who've lost their proof of service, don't be alarmed.
 You may need to fill out additional paperwork requesting your military documentation, but you can still get the loan process started in the meantime.